French protectorate of Tunisia: Deposing the Bey

 The accession of Muhammad VII on 19 June 1942 was a surprise for the Tunisians.
 Very popular since he convinced his father to defend the Destour in April 1922, he had a reputation for being close to the people.
 From 10 August, he did not hesitate to enter into conflict with Jean-Pierre Esteva by presenting him with a memorandum grouping together 16 demands inspired by his nationalist friends.
 On 15 September, the Vichy government sent an end of inadmissibility in response to the monarch.
 On 12 October, it was the absence of Tunisians among the French directors of the administration that provoked his anger.

-The end of the World War II means the return in force of the French protectorate in Tunisia.
+The end of the World War II meant the return in force of the French protectorate in Tunisia.
 The first victim was Moncef Bey who took advantage of the weakening of the French to publicize the Tunisian cause.
 Little suspected of having collaborated with the Axis powers, he can only be blamed for the decorations awarded on 12 April to German and Italian generals.
 He was however deposed by a decree of the general of Free France, Henri Giraud, on 13 May 1943 and exiled to Laghouat in the Franco-Algerian South.

 He was replaced by Lamine Bey who accepted the throne despite the conditions under which his predecessor was forced to abdicate.
 Rejected by a large part of the Tunisian population, he only gained his legitimacy on the death of Moncef on 1 September 1948, which put an end to the hopes of Tunisians to see the Nationalist Bey return to the throne.